 5.5.
-Impact of Directory Structure
+Effects of directory structure

-Varmail emulates a mail server, which performs a set of create-append-sync, read-append-sync, read and delete operations.
+Varmail emulates a mail server, which performs a set of createappend-sync, read-append-sync, read and delete operations.
 The read-write ratio is 1:1.
-In this experiment, we configure the mean file size to 16KB, the number of total files to 100,000, mean append size to 8KB and run time to 5 minutes.
+In this experiment, we configure the mean file size to 16 kB, the number of total files to 100,000, mean append size to 8 kB and run time to 5 min.
 We run varmail on each different structures of directories three times and report the average readings.

-Figure 6(a) shows the IOPS results of different mean-directory-depths of varmail ($depth = \log{width} \#files$).
+Fig. 8(a) shows the IOPS results of different mean-directorydepths of varmail (depth = $\log{width} #files$).
 We see that EXT4 performs the best among all file systems, while HMVFS and BTRFS achieves lower but also stable throughput.
-This is because all these three file systems use hashed B-tree to organize and locate directory entries [9], [17].
+This is because all these three file systems use hashed B-tree to organize and locate directory entries [9,24].
 However, NILFS2 and PMFS use only flat structure to store directory entries, and their performance degrades as the directory depth decreases.

 The I/O performance of EXT4 outperforms HMVFS by a factor of 1.21 in varmail, and that of BTRFS is close to HMVFS.
 Extent based file systems perform reasonably well on append based workloads and varmail is a typical one that emulates new emails with appends.
 The difference between BTRFS and EXT4 is caused by the write amplification problem of appends and deletes on BTRFS write.
-Although HMVFS doesn't adopt the idea of extent, write amplification problem is eliminated by the NAT updates in SFST.
+Although HMVFS does not adopt the idea of extent, write amplification problem is eliminated by the NAT updates in SFST.

 On the other hand, the IOPS results of NILFS2 and PMFS grow as the mean-directory-depth increases, i.e. the number of entries in single directory decreases.
 These two file systems use flat and array-based structure to organize directory entries, and that reduces the performance when each directory holds more than 100,000 entries.
 However, if the number of directory entries is decreased to around 4000 (depth=1.4), the performance of the two file systems increases sharply and nearly reaches their limits.
-PMFS even performs the most operations per second when each directory contains only 240 entries (depth=2.1).
+PMFS even performs the most operations per second when each directory contains only 240 entries (depth = 2.1).

-Figure 7.
-Performance of file systems under Postmark workload
+Fig. 8.
+Performance of file systems under varmail workload.

-During this experiment, we also notice that the preal-location time of each workload is inversely proportional to the final performance.
+During this experiment, we also notice that the preallocation time of each workload is inversely proportional to the final performance.
 To prove this point, we do file creations under the same workloads.
 Among five file creation results for each of dir-depth, HMVFS, BTRFS, EXT4 create files with steady overhead regardless of directory structure (standard deviation: 1.19, 0.78, 0.76).
 On the other hand, the overhead of file creation on NILFS and PMFS increases 9.8x and 16.6x when dir-depth is decreased from 2.1 to 0.7, which clearly shows that directory structure of many workloads affects the performance and access time of array-based directory file systems.
 Meanwhile, The B-tree based directory structure of HMVFS handles massive files well and provides stable throughput.

-Figure 6(b) shows the efficiency of creating a snapshot after processing the varmail workload above.
+Fig. 8(b) shows the time overhead of creating a snapshot after processing the varmail workload above.
 On average, the overhead of snapshotting by BTRFS and NILFS2 is 8.7x and 2.5x worse compared with HMVFS.
-For BTRFS, taking snapshot leads to a CoW update in B-tree, the difference among the results of different dir-depths is that updates are distributed and logged in different directories, which can be improved by the concurrency of CPU.
+For BTRFS, taking snapshot leads to a COW update in B-tree, the difference among the results of different dir-depths is that updates are distributed and logged in different directories, which can be improved by the concurrency of CPU.